energysistem/manuals/42260-Tower3/en/13-manualeq.md

 # Equalizer sound.

-The *Energy Tower 3* has two controllers at the rear by which you can equalize sound.
+The *Energy Tower 3* has two controllers on its rear side to adjust the EQ sound.

 * Treble EQ ().
 * Bass EQ ().

-You can also select 1 of the 5 preset equalizers, by pressing the (-) remote control key:
+You can also select 1 of the 5 preset equalizers by pressing the (-) button on the remote control:

 * EQ 0: Normal.
 * EQ 1: Pop.